-PROJECT STATUS: DISCOVERY
+PROJECT STATUS: IMPLEMENTATION

 The purpose of this pilot is to minimize unintended consequences of the First Year Mandatory Advising (FYMA) registration hold that is placed on a student's impact on equitable student success.
 It intends to test the mechanism of the registration hold to enforce the requirement and not to test the efficacy of the First Year Advising Requirement.